Gabriel-CR/Gabriel-CR/README.md

 - 👋 Hi, I’m @Gabriel-CR
-- 👀 I’m interested in cience computer, and all about tecnology
+- 👀 i'm studying cience computer, and like all about tecnology
-- 🌱 I’m currently learning Python, HTML, CSS and JavaScript
+- 🌱 I’m currently learning C, Python, HTML, CSS and JavaScript

 <!---
 Gabriel-CR/Gabriel-CR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.